 Water that is clean and regularly changed means that your hot tub is safe for everyone who goes into the water.
 We all know that warm, moist environments are a breeding ground for bacteria and mold.
 If your hot tub isn’t cleaned regularly with hot tub cleaner, these organisms can move into the inside of various hot tub parts and components, creating problems for the entire system as well as everyone using it.
 This could lead to skin irritations, rashes, and bacterial infections.

 The hot tub pump and filter, along with chemicals and sanitizer, work to keep the water clean, but it still needs to be completely refilled every few months.
 As a general rule of thumb, we recommend draining and refilling your hot tub once every three to four months.

 Keeping the hot tub water clean all adds up to a safe and relaxing time in the water for both you and your family.

-Aside from routine draining and refilling, there are some other instances where the water may need to be changed completely and tank cleaned from the inside out.
-If the water looks foamy, cloudy or has a noticeable smell it might be a signal that it’s time to drain, clean and refill your hot tub.
+Aside from routine draining and refilling, there are some other instances where the water may need to be changed completely and the tank cleaned from the inside out.
+If the water looks foamy, cloudy, or has a noticeable smell it might be a signal that it’s time to drain, clean, and refill your hot tub.
 If usual chemical treatments aren’t solving the problem, it’s time to drain the water and clean the hot tub parts.